GoogleCloudPlatform/anthos-service-mesh-packages/scripts/vsphere/README.md

-# Attach VM to Anthos Service Mesh (Private Preview)
+# Attach VM to Anthos Service Mesh

+Note: this feature is not available for public use.

 Adding vSphere VMs to Anthos Service Mesh includes three steps:
 - Create attach context.